The Benefits of Being Your Own Developmental Editor: A Writer's Guide

 Writers can (and often do) spend thousands of dollars on developmental editing.
 It’s one of the biggest investments you’ll make on the way to publication.
 But before you fork over that kind of cash, there’s another option worth considering—one that costs nothing but time and attention: learning to be your own developmental editor.

 It might sound daunting at first, but here’s the truth: the more you learn to edit your own work at this level, the stronger a writer you become.
 Understanding how story structure works, how characters evolve, how pacing builds tension—these are core storytelling tools.
-Carpenters don’t hire developmental hammerers.
+Carpenters don’t hire developmental framers to cut boards or hammer nails.
 You shouldn’t either, at least not until you’ve taken a good swing at it yourself.
+I learned this lesson again myself recently, working on the final-final edits of my new YA novel, The Reel Life of Zara Kegg (Regal House, June 2026).
+I saw (as it is with every novel) just how spider-webby a book is—if you touch one part of it, you shake the whole thing.
+That’s daunting, but it’s your book, and you should learn to master the entirety of it.

 This guide is here to help.
 It’ll walk you through the basic big-picture skills and tools that go into shaping a draft into something tight, readable, and publishable.
 You’ll learn when to trust your instincts, when to second-guess them, and when it might actually be time to call in backup.